jcao02/ImageIntegrity/README.md

 Content
 -------

-* watermarking.cpp : Main program with functions
+* imagesignature.cpp : Main program with functions
 * Examples: folder with input/output examples
 * images: folder with original images and subfolders with differents attacks
   * Compression: attacks by compression